Rural Health

 Hunger and Obesity: Understanding a Food Insecurity Paradigm: Workshop Summary

 Presents the results from a workshop, held November 16-18, 2010, which explored the relationship between food insecurity and obesity.
-Chapter 4 focuses on four populations - children, immigrants, American Indians, and rural populations - as a way to discuss potential links between food insecurity and obesity.
+Chapter 4 includes a section on rural populations.

 Additional links: Read Online